 Having a dog is an added responsibility; you need to treat it like a child and ensure you help the dog on each step of its life.

-If you are planning to get a dog, you need to have a plan and set the mind on your new added responsibility.
-However, even with a dog, you still need to do your day to day activities.
+If you want to get a dog, you need to have a plan and set the mind on your new added responsibility.
+However, even with a dog, you still need to do your day-to-day activities.

 This is either when going to work or working from home.
 You need to train your dog to give you time to perform other tasks instead of disturbing you.

 If you don’t have a dog sitter, look for ways to ensure your dog remains intact.